-We will drop the lowest homework score from your final grade calculation.
-This drop is meant for emergencies.
-If you use this drop half-way into the semester, and request another, we cannot help you.
+We will drop the two lowest homework scores from your final grade calculation.
+These drops are meant for emergencies.
+If you use these drops half-way into the semester, and request another, we cannot help you.

 Just like we encourage you to use a study group for doing your homework, we strongly encourage you to have others help you in grading your assignments while you help grade theirs.
 This will also help you avoid self-favoritism.